baijum/service-binding-documentation/docs/using-injected-bindings/using-injected-bindings.md

 bindings_list = sb.bindings("postgresql")
 ```

-In the above example, the `bindings_list` contains bindings for `postgresql`
+In the previous example, the `bindings_list` parameter contains the binding
-type.
+metadata for the `postgresql` type.
 For full API, see the
 [documentation](https://github.com/baijum/pyservicebinding).

 ### Environment Variables